allo-protocol/allo-v2/generated-docs/contracts/factory/ContractFactory.md

 error SALT_USED()
 ```

-Returns when the requested salt has already been used
+Thrown when the requested salt has already been used.